Everything Lube: Your Complete Guide To Personal Lubricants

 - How Long Can You Use A Bottle Of Lube After Opening It?

 Some lubes last longer than others and natural or organic lubes may not last quite as long due to a lack of preservatives.
 One of the best ways to know for sure is to check the expiration date on the bottle.

-Most lubes last at least a year, with some products lasting longer than that after they’ve been opened.
+Lubes do expire but most will last at least a year, with some products lasting longer than that after they’ve been opened.

 If you notice that your lube starts to smell weird, becomes discolored, or if the texture or consistency turns from slick and slippery to gummy and gluey, it’s probably time to toss it.